cdapio/cdap/cdap-docs/tracker-manual/source/index.rst

 selection must be made in each of *entities* and *metadata* for there to be any results that appear.

 **On the right side** is a sortable list of results.
-It is sortable by *Create Date* or the entity ID (name), either *A-Z* (alphabetical ascending), or *Z-A* (alphabetical descending).
+It is sortable by *Create Date* or the entityType ID (name), either *A-Z* (alphabetical ascending), or *Z-A* (alphabetical descending).

-Each entry in the list provides a summery of information about the entity, and its name is a hyperlink to further details: metadata, lineage, and audit log.
+Each entry in the list provides a summery of information about the entityType, and its name is a hyperlink to further details: metadata, lineage, and audit log.

-The **Jump** button provides three actions: go to the selected entity in CDAP, or add it to a new Cask Hydrator pipeline as a source or as a sink.
+The **Jump** button provides three actions: go to the selected entityType in CDAP, or add it to a new Cask Hydrator pipeline as a source or as a sink.
 Datasets can be added as sources or sinks to batch pipelines, while streams can be sources in batch pipelines or sinks in real-time pipelines.